syncfusion-content/jsp-docs/jsp/PivotGauge/Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotGauge with OLAP data source as shown in below figure.
+The above code will generate a simple pivot gauge with OLAP data source as shown in the following screenshot:

 ![](Getting-Started_images/olap_default.png)